 Here I plot the relative word frequency (in American written English) of four free-market terms: ‘small business’, ‘free market’, ‘competitive market’ and ‘perfect competition’.
 I take this word frequency as a measure of the prevalence of free-market ideas.
 Against this word frequency, I plot our two proxies for hierarchy: the government share of employment and the management share of employment.
 Over the last century, it seems that free-market jargon became more come common at the very time that hierarchy grew.

+Figure 12: Frequency of free-market terminology in American English vs. the US government and management share of employment.
 This ﬁgure shows the relative frequency in American English of four free-market terms.
 Panel A compares this word frequency to the government share of US employment.
 Panel B compares it to the management share of employment.
 For sources and methods, see Section 8.

 How should we interpret this trend?
 One possibility is that the spread of free-market language was a reaction to the growth of hierarchy.
 Seeing the growth of government and large ﬁrms, free-market proponents reacted by writing more frequently about the merits of small-scale competition.
 But despite the increasing prevalence of their ideas, free-market proponents were unable to stop the growth of government and large ﬁrms.
 If this interpretation is correct, then free-market ideas do have an atomistic effect.
 It is just that these ideas failed to catch hold.